-Water treatment plant and system operators work in water treatment plants.
-Fresh water is pumped from wells, rivers, streams, and reservoirs to water treatment plants, where it is treated and distributed to customers.
-They run the equipment, control the processes, and monitor the plants that treat water to make it safe to drink.
+A water treatment plant operator works in water treatment plants.
+Water is pumped from wells, rivers, streams, and reservoirs to water treatment plants, where it is treated and distributed to customers.
+A water treatment plant operator runs the equipment, control the processes, and monitor the plants that treat the water.

 What does a Water Treatment Plant Operator do?

 Water treatment plant operators typically do the following: